 When to Go to Do it All

 Plus, parades, shows, and fireworks happen every day in the summer.
-Rides are unlikely to close for maintenance then, which means there's less chance of missing out on that one thing you simply must do.
+Rides are also unlikely to be closed for maintenance then, which means there's less chance of missing out them.

 On the downside, Anaheim's summer weather can be so hot you'll worry you might melt.
 Anytime the hours are long, the place is also packed, leading to long waits.
 Hotel rates will also be at the year's highest, increasing your total trip cost.